 Current Projects

+My research examines the significant contributions of technical practitioners to the production and display of modern and contemporary art.
 That art is not sui generis is no secret.
-My research examines the significant contributions of technical practitioners to the production and display of modern and contemporary art.
 Technical practitioners, technical systems, and technical knowledges, though ubiquitous throughout our contemporary cultural landscape, go largely unseen within it.
 In my research, I am interested in how figures like engineers, fabricators, riggers, construction workers, and contractors, to say nothing of the tools and systems they use and devise, have historically negotiated both the world of modern and contemporary art and the very construct of Art as such.

-• Ownership, Reimagined
+Ownership, Reimagined

 What does it mean to “own” a work of art?
 How can history inform new ownership practices across museums and the private sector?